kpilearner/lmr/README.md

 ### 📢 Attention All: Incorrect ComfyUI Workflow Usage Alert — Read Now!
-- ### We have released our **[official ComfyUI workflow](https://github.com/River-Zhang/ICEdit/tree/main/workflow_example)** for proper usage!
+- ### We have released our **[official ComfyUI workflow](https://github.com/hayd-zju/ICEdit-ComfyUI-official)** for proper usage!
 Check our repository and have a try!
 - You need to **add the fixed pre-prompt "A diptych with two side-by-side images of the same scene.
 On the right, the scene is exactly the same as on the left but {instruction}"** before inputing the edit instructions, otherwise you may get bad results!
-(This is mentioned in the paper!)
-[Datou](https://x.com/Datou) has updated his [ComfyUI workflow](https://openart.ai/workflows/datou/icedit-moe-lora-flux-fill/QFmaWNKsQo3P5liYz4RB), have a try!
-(The code for the Hugging Face gradio demo already embeds this prompt.
+(This is mentioned in the paper!, The code for the Hugging Face gradio demo already embeds this prompt.
 So, you can simply input the editing instructions without additional setup.)
 - The width of the input image must resize to **512** (no restriction to height).
 - Please **[use the Normal LoRA](https://huggingface.co/RiverZ/normal-lora/tree/main)** not the MoE-LoRA, because the MoE-LoRA cannot be correctly loaded with ComfyUI lora loader.
 - 🔥💐🎆 Welcome to share your **creative workflows** (such as combining Redux, ACE, etc.) in the Issues section and showcase the results!
 We will include references so that more people can see your creativity.